 The decision to expand your horizons abroad can be achieved through a variety of work, study and travel opportunities that are available for students and new graduates.
-The wealth of data, both in print and on the Internet, can be overwhelming — the search for the right opportunity for you requires time and effort.
+The wealth of data, both in print and on the Internet, can be overwhelming.
+That is why the search for the right opportunity for you requires time and effort.

 Before you decide to take the plunge, there are several things to consider.

-- Why do I want to work abroad?
+- Why do I want to go abroad?